How do I increase my productivity and maximize my time?

 Get a Goals and Daily Planner

 The most powerful tool is having a good goals planner or daily planner – if not both.
 A goals planner, like the Slay Your Goals Planner, helps you set goals, break them down and create an action plan for achieving them.
-A daily planner, on the other hand, helps you manage your time and schedule those must-dos over the days, weeks and months in the year.
+A daily planner, on the other hand, helps you manage your time and schedule those must-dos over the days, weeks, and months of the year.

 Your planner can be a physical book, a printable or even digital.
 So no matter your preference for planning, book in hand, pen to paper or being able to save it to your phone, there’s a planner out there for you.
 The important part is that you’re using it!
 (Not just collecting them because they’re pretty and not actually using them.)